zephraph/notes/Projects/Pre-publish plugin.md

 That'll automatically set up a new hooks repo and prompt for some other information to help build it out.

 https://github.com/zephraph/obsidian-publish-hooks-plugin

+---

+I got a little sidetracked on this and started working on the [[Typescript control flow library]] to make some of the logic for this (and other) tools easier.